template12345/Huang-Ching-Wei/README.md

 # Huang-Ching-Wei
 This project contains source code for Dataset, Model, Testing and some utilization used in Deep Variational Transfer Learning and Classification(DVTLC).

-We use Python2 and run on Ubunto, we also use the following library: Theano, matplotlib, scikit-learn(optional).
+We use Python2 and run on Ubuntu, we also use the following libraries: Theano, matplotlib, scikit-learn(optional).
-Please make sure you already install these library before runing the project.
+Please make sure you already install these libraries before runing the project.

-We first breiefly describe the content of each folder.
+We first briefly describe the content of each folder.
 For detail, please see the Readme.txt in each folder.

 ## Folder-Dataset
 Here contains code for data genearation and data preprocessing.
-We use three data set: Inter-Twining Moon(Synthetic Data), Office(Image), Amazon Reviews(Seniment).
+We use three data sets: Inter-Twining Moon(Synthetic Data), Office(Image), Amazon Reviews(Seniment).
-In this project we don't contatins the data of Office and Amazton Reviews.
+In this project we don't contain the data of Office and Amazon Reviews.
 Please download from the provider website.

 Office : https://cs.stanford.edu/~jhoffman/domainadapt/#datasets_code (please download the Office-Caltech)